MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 ---

-## Access all your data directly with the Application Insights REST API
+## Access log-based metrics directly with the Application Insights REST API

 The Application Insights REST API enables programmatic retrieval of log-based metrics.
 It also features an optional parameter `ai.include-query-payload` that when added to a query string, prompts the API to return not only the time series data, but also the Kusto Query Language (KQL) statement used to fetch it.
 This parameter can be particularly beneficial for users aiming to comprehend the connection between raw events in Log Analytics and the resulting log-based metric.

-To access your data directly, pass the parameter “ai.include-query-payload” to the Application Insights API in a query using KQL.
+To access your data directly, pass the parameter `ai.include-query-payload` to the Application Insights API in a query using KQL.

 ```Kusto
 api.applicationinsights.io/v1/apps/DEMO_APP/metrics/users/authenticated?api_key=DEMO_KEY&prefer=ai.include-query-payload
 ```

 The following is an example of a return KQL statement for the metric "Authenticated Users.”
-(In this example, "users/authenticated" is the metric id.)
+(In this example, `"users/authenticated"` is the metric id.)

 ```Kusto
 output